 Hiccups occur naturally, and often when we least expect them.
-You have likely heard countless stories of how to eliminate hiccups – from drinking a big glass of water to holding your breath.
-Does any of this advice actually work?
+You have likely heard countless myths on how to eliminate hiccups – from drinking a big glass of water to holding your breath.
+Does any of this advice work?
 To better understand that, you will want to know why hiccups occur in the first place.

 What Happens During a Hiccup?